mwojnars/hypertag/docs/index.md

     <!--This is an HTML comment-->

+Whenever HyperHTML runtime is used, all built-in HTML tags are automatically imported to a script.
+They can also be imported explicitly from the `hypertag.html` module:

+    from hypertag.html import %div, %DIV

+An explicit import can be used, for example, when a script is being rendered with a non-HTML runtime, and the target document is mostly written in a different language, but some HTML markup still needs to be inserted.

 <!--
 In addition to standard HTML tags, HyperHTML provides also a few extra tags:

-- **comment** - inserts an HTML comment to the output;

 Like all other predefined tags, they are implemented as external tags, which means they can label nodes of DOM trees and be used for DOM manipulation.

 - **document** - inserts `<!DOCTYPE html>` at the beginning of a document;
-  takes the DOM of an entire document and rearranges parts of the content: finds all nodes marked as _resource_, concatenates them, performs uniquification, and appends to the `<head>` section of the document;
+  takes the DOM of an entire document and rearranges parts of the content: finds all nodes marked as "resource", concatenates them, performs uniquification, and appends to the `<head>` section of the document;
 - **resource** - marks a given part of a document as a listing of resources that should be uniquified across the entire document and moved to the `<head>` section.
-  This tag should be used together with "resources".
+- **TOC** @document - collects all h1,h2,h3 elements of a @document and creates a list of anchors linking to corresponding headings (each heading should have an "id" for linking)

 ## Final remarks